“The Hobo Code” Review

 The hobo works for his keep, yet Archie refuses to pay him.
 After the man leaves, Dick isn’t surprised to find the symbol for “dishonest man” carved onto his father’s fence.

-Just as Tony Soprano can be compared to a golem, or Frankenstein’s monster, Don Draper can be compared to a hobo.
+Just as Tony Soprano can be compared to a golem, Don Draper can be compared to a hobo.
 Obviously, he doesn’t look like a hobo, but he does live the lifestyle.
 For one, Don is always on the run with nowhere to go.
 The numerous affairs, the different identities — for a gentleman of the rails, every day is brand new.

 But Don has taken his obsession with the open road too far.
 It was necessary for him to do whatever he could in order to escape his life as Dick Whitman, but now that he’s changed his name and started a new family with Betty and the kids, it’s downright reckless for him to continue down this self-destructive path.